livingsocial/big_decimal_helper/README.md

 * Provides an <code>ActiveRecord::Base.has_big_decimal_field</code> macro to automatically convert various fields to BigDecimal.
 * Provides some convenience methods for finding the min and max of a list that might possibly include NaN values.
 (This can cause some bugs that are extremely annoying to track down.)

+## A Note About Versions

+As of 2.0.4, this gem will be published to rubygems.org.
+Earlier versions were published internally to LivingSocial.
+You're welcome to build them locally, if you're into that sort of thing.

 ## Installation

 Add this line to your application's Gemfile: